 Some 7,000 years ago, we got the first written records of someone using large sets of data to make decisions.
-This happened in Mesopotamia where they used this ancient form of big data to keep track of cattle and crops.
+This happened in Mesopotamia, where they used this ancient form of big data to keep track of cattle and crops.

 Over the centuries, people have used large data sets for accounting and medicine, but these efforts were mostly limited to simply collecting data and the most basic analysis.

-Late in the 19th century, the world was finally introduced to the term “business intelligence” in the work by Richard Millar Devens called the Cyclopaedia of Commercial and Business Anecdotes.
-In it, he wrote about a certain businessman who had beaten his competition by using structured analysis of data he collected.
+Late in the 19th century, the world was finally introduced to the term “business intelligence” in a work by Richard Millar Devens called the Cyclopaedia of Commercial and Business Anecdotes.
+In it, he wrote about a certain businessman who had beaten his competition by using a structured analysis of data he collected.

-Together with big data, business intelligence also developed during the 20th century, as business people and companies realized proper analysis of this huge amount of data could help them make the right decisions.
+Together with big data, business intelligence also developed during the 20th century, as business people and companies realized the proper analysis of this huge amount of data could help them make the right decisions.

-A number of world’s leading companies got involved in the world of business intelligence and big data, such as IBM whose mathematician Edgar F. Codd first came up with the concept of the relational database, the basic framework for all database management systems, needed to analyze large sets of data.
+A number of the world’s leading companies got involved in the world of business intelligence and big data, such as IBM, whose mathematician Edgar F. Codd first came up with the concept of the relational database, the basic framework for all database management systems, needed to analyze large sets of data.

-Big data arrived.
+Big data definition

-Big data is first collected, then organized, then analyzed and then used by decision makers to actually act upon the insights they received from it.
+Big data is first collected, then organized, then analyzed, and then used by decision-makers to actually act upon the insights they received from it.
 It should be pointed out that the usable portions of big data are actually quite small and that most of it ends up as dark data – data that does not get analyzed for various reasons.

 Using data can also make marketing decisions more effective as marketing teams do not rely on someone’s hunch or incomplete surveys to drive their decisions.
-By analyzing their previous marketing efforts, social media and the habits of their potential consumers, they can better target certain parts of the market and achieve better results.
+By analyzing their previous marketing efforts, social media, and the habits of their potential consumers, they can better target certain parts of the market and achieve better results.